Paris Métro Line 3: A second east–west axis

 The infrastructure works for Line 3 were auctioned off in six sections on 24 May 1902.
 The concession was granted to the CMP by the municipal government of Paris on 13 March 1903, but the declaration of public utility was only granted on 26 February 1907.

-The works were rendered difficult due to the necessary displacement of existing underground infrastructure such as water, gas, and electricity lines, but also because the Line 3 was to cross a number of Métro lines, particularly at Opéra, where a special pit was built to house the intersection of Lines 3, 7, and 8.
+The works were rendered difficult due to the necessary displacement of existing underground infrastructure such as water, gas, and electricity lines, but also because the Line 3 was to cross a number of Métro lines, particularly at Opéra, where a special pit was built to house the intersection of upcoming lines 7 and 8, both already part of the Bienvenüe project.
 This masonry pit was 20 m and constructed fully so as to avoid any problems when building subsequent lines.
 Since the work was situated at the water table, it required concrete pillars made by sinking caissons with compressed air.
 The work lasted eleven months, from March 1903 to February 1904.

-Another difficult point of construction was the crossing of the Canal Saint-Martin.
-To build underneath it, the canal was dried and its vault hanged.
-In the area of the Place Gambetta, because of the instability of the subsoil, which consisted of waterlogged sand balls, made it necessary to drain the soil, a very delicate operation considering the number of buildings that could be destabilised.
-Then the side walls were built from masonry shafts that are dark from the outside.
+Another difficult point of construction was the crossing of the Canal Saint-Martin, which required drying the canal and suspending its vault.
+In the area of the Place Gambetta, the subsoil, which consisted of waterlogged sand balls, required drainage : A very delicate operation considering the number of buildings that could be destabilised.
+The side walls were then built from masonry shafts that are dark from the outside.

 Future plans

-Although no funded plans for an extension of Line 3 currently exist, Line 3bis may be merged with Line 7bis to form a new line, possibly named Line 19, which Line 3 would then connect to.
+Although no concrete extension plans currently exist for Line 3 itself, Line 3bis may be merged with Line 7bis to form a new line, possibly named Line 20, which Line 3 would then connect to at Gambetta.
+A western extension of Line 3 to Bécon-les-Bruyères has also been proposed, but isn't included in future projects backed by Ile de France Mobilités.